jkoz/ihet3/main.md

 "The invention of the scraper, as we know it today, is credited to Robert Gilmour LeTourneau, who had established his own earthmoving business in 1922." [@KthGnterth p.
 59] Robert and his brother-in-law Ray Peterson built the first earthmoving scraper in June, 1922 in Stockton, California.
-After the first scraper was built by Letourneau in 1922 , the author created a second version of earthmoving scraper, nicknamed the Gondola.
+After the first scraper was built by Letourneau in 1922 [(Figure 1)](#fig1), the author created a second version of earthmoving scraper, nicknamed the Gondola.
 Later, the third edition Mountain Mover was created in 1923.
 The self-propelled scraper was the fourth built.
 Letourneau continuously dedicated his life to improve his creations [@RLMBldng].

+[fig1]: mountain_mover_1922.png
-![**Figure 1**: Mountain Mover with a telescoping bowl was invented in June, 1922. [@RLMBldng]](mountain_mover_1922.png){width="\textwidth"}
+![**Figure 1**: Mountain Mover with a telescoping bowl was invented in June, 1922. [@RLMBldng]][fig1]

 Components
 ----------

 The CAT 637G is a typical earthmoving scraper, designed for quick loading, hauling, dumping, and spreading of loose material.
-The below picture is a illustration of 637G.

-![**Figure 2**: A modern tractor earthmoving scraper Caterpillar 637G [@THMPIndst]; an illustration of scraper’s components [@DTMTrmy]](scraper.png){width="\textwidth"}

-The CAT 637G has a excellent self-loading capability in a wide range of material.
+The scraper has a excellent self-loading capability in a wide range of material.
 It is designed to load material with auger mechanism which allows material distributed throughout the bowl.
 Typically, an earthmoving scraper has two parts: tractor and scraper.
-Followings are some major components can be found to a scraper.
+Some scrapers, such as the CAT 621K, have only one engine on the tractor; however, for heavy duty applications, the CAT 637G have two engines located front and back of the bowl.

+[fig2]: scraper.png
+![**Figure 2**: A modern tractor earthmoving scraper Caterpillar 637G [@THMPIndst]; an illustration of scraper’s components [@DTMTrmy]][fig2]

 -   A bowl is responsible for loading and carrying material with the help of cutting edge and auger mechanism.